Ghostofam/OLX_Scrapper/README.md

 - Add support for other OLX categories beyond mobile phones
 - Optimize the scraping speed by using headless browser mode
 - Add logging for better debugging and monitoring
+- Implement a more sophisticated database schema with relationships between tables
+- Add data validation and cleaning before database insertion
+- Create database migration scripts for easier schema updates

+## Known Limitations

+- The scraper is limited to 2 scrolls, which may not capture all available listings
+- The script uses fixed XPath selectors that may break if OLX changes its website structure
+- There's no built-in mechanism to handle CAPTCHA challenges
+- The script doesn't implement rate limiting, which might lead to IP blocking
+- Error handling is basic and may not recover from all types of failures
+- The database schema doesn't enforce relationships between tables

 ## Legal and Ethical Considerations